 Analysis and Test Results

 Also known as a running vest, a hydration pack for running carries water, food, and emergency essentials that you can't leave behind on a long run.
 They are designed specifically for long trail runs, adventure runs, or races where a simple handheld water bottle and a gel or two will not suffice.
-Unlike many other small packs, these packs prioritize a form fit that helps keep the pack in place during the up and down bouncing of running.
-To accomplish this, the products in this review feature dual chest straps to secure them in place, and do not have waist belts.
-They are also designed to be very sleek and lightweight.
-While running in the mountains for 20 miles, the last thing you want is to be carrying a pack that is too bulky or heavy to slow you down or wear you out.
-Lastly, they all feature a plethora of pockets on the chest straps or sides to store food and accessories within easy reach without needing to take the pack off.
+Unlike many other small hydration systems, these models have a form-fitting design that helps keep the pack in place during the up and down bouncing of running.
+Running vests typically have dual chest straps to secure them in place and do not have waist belts.
+They are also designed to be very sleek and lightweight because if you're running in the mountains for 20 miles, the last thing you want is to be slowed down by a heavy pack.
+Lastly, they all have pockets on the chest straps or sides to store food and accessories within easy reach without needing to take the whole thing off.
 Taking the pack off takes time, and while you're running, the last thing you want to do is stop.
-Of course, there are many other features and a variety of different hydration systems that make them ideal for running.
-Read on to learn more!
-Our hydration pack buying advice article also has more information on purchasing packs, but does not speak specifically to runners.

 Types of Hydration Packs for Running

-The packs that we chose to review incorporate two different methods for holding liquids.
+The models that we chose to review incorporate two different methods for holding liquids.
 One is the standard bladder and hose, with the bladder residing against the small of the back, and the hose looping around and attaching to the front, within easy reach for drinking.
 The second is either two bottles or soft flasks that live in dual chest pockets on the front.
 There are advantages and disadvantages of each system, discussed below under Hydration System.
-However, most of these hydration packs for running are adaptable to either system.
-They may come with an included bladder, but have front holsters for bottles.
+However, most of these are adaptable to either system.
+They may come with an included bladder but have front holsters for bottles.
 Or more likely they come with front bottles, but can also accommodate a bladder and hose if you buy one separately.

-The most comfortable packs were the ones that used elastic and stretchy material to hug the body, rather than adjustable straps.
+The most comfortable contenders were the ones that used elastic and stretchy material to hug the body, rather than adjustable straps.
 While adjustable straps, especially on the sides, allow for greater adjustability, they also rub and chafe more.
 Packs that included shoulder adjustment straps tended to be more comfortable than those without because of the fine-tuned fit.
-On the other end of the spectrum, the most comfortable pack was our Editors' Choice winner, the Salomon ADV Skin 12 Set.
+On the other end of the spectrum, the most comfortable models we tested were our Editors' Choice winners, the Salomon ADV Skin 12 Set and Nathan VaporHowe.

 Features & Design

-We explain what features each pack includes and how useful they are in the individual reviews.
+We explain what features each model includes and how useful they are in the individual reviews.
 We weighted features as 15% of each product's final score.

-It is worth noting that most of these packs are adaptable to use either chest-mounted bottles or flasks, or a back-mounted bladder and hose set-up.
+It is worth noting that most of these models are adaptable to use either chest-mounted bottles/flasks or a back-mounted bladder and hose set-up.
 However, we chose to describe and rank the effectiveness of only the hydration system that was included with purchase of each vest, rather than every conceivable method of rigging the pack.

 Bladder & Hose

 The Salomon ADV Skin 12 Set (our Editors' Choice winner) uses chest-mounted soft-flasks as its primary hydration system.
-A modification on the chest-mounted water bottle system, soft flasks are essentially mini bladders with water bottle style nozzles rather than a hose.
+A modification on the chest-mounted water bottle system, soft flasks are mostly mini bladders with water bottle style nozzles rather than a hose.
 They are soft and can change shape.
-This is a preferable system to chest-mounted bottles as it eliminates discomfort from pressure points, and also eliminates sloshing of liquid in the bottles.
+This is an excellent system to chest-mounted bottles as it eliminates discomfort from pressure points, and also reduces sloshing of liquid in the bottles.
 For 2017, Ultimate Direction updated their packs to use a similar soft flask as opposed to the hard bottles of yesteryear.
 Both the Ultra Vesta and SJ Ultra Vest now come with flasks instead of bottles.
 Seen below is the soft flask of the Salomon vest, left, and the Ultimate Direction Ultra Vesta, right.

-The top scorer in this category, the Patagonia Fore Runner Vest, can carry everything we felt was needed in its large top-loading storage compartment or large external pocket and was also well-balanced.
+The top scorers in this category, the Patagonia Fore Runner Vest and Nathan VaporHowe can carry everything we felt was needed in their large top-loading storage compartments.
 We chose to rate Storage Capacity as 15% of a product's final score.

 The very liberal use of pockets may be the most notably different characteristic of a hydration pack for running as compared to a regular old hydration pack.
 Running vests are designed with many different pockets on the front of the pack, attached to the shoulder straps and sitting on the chest or sides, where they are within easy reach of the runner at all times.
 The idea is that a runner should be able to grab whatever they need, whether it is water, food, a cell phone or camera, or electrolyte pills, while on the run and without needing to stop or remove the pack.
-The pack with the best pocket configuration was the Salomon ADV Skin 12 Set, which had tons of different options, all within reach, and all made out of expandable elastic to hold different sized items.
+The contenders with the best pocket configurations were the Salomon ADV Skin 12 Set and Nathan VaporHowe which had tons of different options, all within reach, and all made out of expandable fabrics to hold different sized items.

-On the other end of the spectrum was the Patagonia Fore Runner Vest, which unfortunately only had four total pockets within reach, and all of them were relatively small and not so versatile.
+On the other end of the spectrum were the Patagonia Fore Runner Vest and Osprey Dyna, which unfortunately only had four total pockets within reach, and all of them were relatively small and not so versatile.
 The arrangement of pockets is described in greater detail in the individual reviews.
 Pockets accounted for 15% of a product's final score.

-The evolution of virtually all outdoor gear is to be lighter without sacrificing durability or functionality.
-So of course weight is an important characteristic, and we believe that lighter is better.
-To find the weight we weighed the hydration pack straight out of the box, with all the accessories and hydration system that it came with, minus the water.
-The lightest product, weighing 13.3 oz, was the Nathan VaporHowe, while the heaviest was the Patagonia Fore Runner at 15.8 oz.
+The evolution of virtually all outdoor gear is to be lighter without sacrificing durability or functionality; weight is an important characteristic, which is why we believe that lighter is better.
+To find the weight we weighed each model straight out of the box, with all the accessories and hydration system that it came with, minus the water.
+The lightest product, weighing 12.6 oz, was the Nathan VaporHowe, while the heaviest was the Patagonia Fore Runner at 15.8 oz.
 Weight accounted for 10% of a product's final score.

-A hydration pack in this category is not for everyone, but if you are an avid runner in need of something more sufficient than a water bottle, these packs may revolutionize your experience.
-Designed to be more streamlined than regular backpacks, the hydration packs in this review are specific to running with a form that helps to keep the pack in place during the natural motion of running.
-Choosing the right pack can be difficult as each pack has its own features and design fit for specific preferences.
+A hydration pack in this category is not for everyone, but if you are an avid runner in need of something more sufficient than a water bottle, these models may revolutionize your experience.
+Designed to be more streamlined than regular backpacks, the hydration packs for running in this review are specific to running with a form that helps to keep the model in place during the natural motion of running.
+Choosing the right contender can be difficult as each model has its features and design fit for specific preferences.
 The choice between a bladder and hose system or chest-mounted soft flasks or bottles is a good place to start when selecting the right pack for you.
-Make sure to read our Buying Advice article for more information on making your decision of the best pack to purchase.